-2.5.4 Path surface
+2.5.4 PATH SURFACE

-The entire length of the Alban Way was resurfaced in 2013, providing a smooth tarmacadam running surface suitable for use in all weathers.
+The whole of the St Albans section of the Alban Way was resurfaced in 2013, providing a smooth tarmacadam running surface suitable for use in all weathers.
 The surface has lasted well to-date, requiring little upkeep and generally draining well.
-Minor imperfections are beginning to develop, mainly where tree roots are creating small mounds, which will be monitored and repaired where required.

-2.5.5 Park furniture
+2.5.5 PARK FURNITURE